silverstripe/silverstripe-fulltextsearch/docs/en/Solr.md

 ### Adding Analyzers, Tokenizers and Token Filters

-When a document is indexed, its individual fields are subject to the analyzing and tokenizing filters that can transform and normalize the data in the fields.
+When a document is indexed, its individual fields are subject to the analysing and tokenising filters that can transform and normalise the data in the fields.
 For example — removing blank spaces, removing html code, stemming, removing a particular character and replacing it with another
 (see [Solr Wiki](http://wiki.apache.org/solr/AnalyzersTokenizersTokenFilters)).

 Example: Replace synonyms on indexing (e.g. "i-pad" with "iPad")